In this guide, you will learn everything that you have ever wanted to know about wearing a tuxedo including:

 How Should A Tuxedo Fit?

-Your tuxedo should fit just like your suit does.
+Your tuxedo should fit just like a normal suit.
 We have an entire guide to suit fit if you’re unsure of the particulars there.

 The one exception to this is in the case of certain smoking jackets, which are intentionally cut more loosely than standard dinner jackets.